techwithanirudh/Databuddy/apps/landing/GUIDE.md

 ---

-Thank you for being an early adopter of Databuddy Analytics!
+Thank you for being an early adopter of Databuddy!
 Your feedback and support are crucial as we build the future of privacy-first analytics.

 For any questions not covered in this guide, please reach out to us at [hello@databuddy.cc](mailto:hello@databuddy.cc) or join our [Discord community](https://discord.gg/databuddy).